ihcrane/regression-project/README.md

 - Develop a model using ML to determine churn based on the top 3 drivers
  - MVP will consist of one model per driver to test out which can most accurately predict churn
  - Post MVP will consist of taking most accurate and running it through multiple models
- - Goal is to achieve at least 80% accuracy with at least one model
+ - Goal is to achieve an RMSE better than the baseline
 - Draw and record conclusions

 ## Data Dictionary